justenanderson-commits/dev-portfolio/README.md

 # Work In Progress
+## Notes
+- Separate styling classes from layout classes
+- Install Tailwind, follow docs.
+Cmd + K to search docs.
+Install VS Code Intellisense for Tailwind.
+- Add dark mode and light mode options.
+- Go for the essence of the design, not pixel perfection.
+- Research DOM manipulation

 # Justen Anderson's Portfolio
 A professional web developer's portfolio site with their projects, professional, and educational history.